katulevskiy/LoLPredictions/README.md

 ## Conclusion

 The first iteration of our Bayesian network model has provided promising insights into early-game win prediction.
-Here are our observations:
+However, our observations show areas of improvement.

-- Because the dataset includes information at 2 minute intervals, we could increase the functionality and potentially the accuracy of the model by converting it to a time based markov chain which attempts to predict the stats in the next 2 minutes based on the stats of the current minute.
+# Observations
-  Another New metric: progress along lanes
+- The dataset records game statistics at 2-minute intervals.
+This could be an opportunity to improve the model's functionality and accuracy by implementing a time-based Markov Chain model to predict statistics for the next interval of 2 minutes (e.g. 10 minutes, 12 minutes, etc.)
-Bayesian networks notably ill-suited for this problem since loops are intrinsically present with gold (technically items purchased with gold) and level.
-Since they have direct impact on win percentage
+- Bayesian networks may not be the best choice for this problem due to the presence of loops in important variables (e.g., gold and exp/level).
+Gold can be used to buy items, which have a significant impact on exp gain, KDA, objectives, and many other variables, including itself.
+The same issue is seen in EXP and level progression.
+As both gold and level progression have significant impacts on the win probability, making strict conditional independence assumptions become problematic.

 While gold is *theoretically* conditionally independent from win chance given item counts (the only way gold actually effects the outcome of the match).